 The Inter-Africa Livelihood Development Program — active in Ethiopia, Cameroon and Madagascar — has also been instrumental in advancing bamboo cultivation and commerce in Ghana.

 Ghana Bamboo Bikes has been one of the country’s most recognized bamboo enterprises.
 This non-profit company grows its own bamboo and designs its own bikes which they provide to locals at a low cost and also ship to Europe for sale.
-Proceeds from the sales of bamboo bikes allows them to offset the cost for locals.
+Proceeds from the sales of bamboo bikes allow them to offset the cost for locals.
 In this poor region of the world, transportation is scarce or unaffordable.
 The bamboo bikes give children and young adults a way to get to school and pursue an otherwise unattainable education.

 Bamboo in Kenya

-Bamboo is a excellent and faster-growing substitute for wood, which locals commonly burn for fuel and energy.
+Bamboo is an excellent and faster-growing substitute for wood, which locals commonly burn for fuel and energy.
 Kenyans are also using bamboo groves to protect waterways and restore habitats, especially along the Mara and Njoro Rivers.

 In September 2020, the government reclassified bamboo from a grass to a crop.
 This will open the way for even more research and investment in Kenya’s burgeoning bamboo industry.